irvingoujAtDevolution/bytes-intense/README.md

 ### Result

-unffi does not support passing reference across FFI, all reference are simply a copy.
+uniffi does not support passing reference across FFI, all reference are simply a copy.

  1. Taking a byte slice from C# (good)